 My favorite shoes to wear on a plane are Keds Skimmers for women, which offer sneaker-grade comfort but look more like cute ballet flats.
-Additionally, I recommend Toms (for men and women) and higher end Tieks (for women).
-Tieks also offers a line of vegan shoes.
+Additionally, I recommend Toms (for men and women) and higher end Steve Madden (for women).

 Clothes with Lots of Pockets

 With all kinds of airline baggage fees dropping like hot bricks, clothes that do double duty as wearable carry-on bags are de rigueur.
 We love the Travel Vest from SCOTTeVEST (available for men or women), which is also one of our picks in 10 Best Travel Clothes to Wear on the Road.
 And there are myriad other travel jackets out there that feature an explosion of pockets, like the Around the World Jacket from Orvis, which appears to be exactly the same as a fishing vest.
 But it gets the job done, if you can pull off the angler look.